LATEST NEWS FROM ABBPAST

 2016 THE 'ABBPAST VILLAGE HISTORY SERIES'

-Supported by the HLF our illustrated history of Abbotskerswell in four volumes will become available during 2016 & 2017.
+Supported by the HLF our illustrated history of Abbotskerswell in four volumes is now available from the Model Stores and Orchard Cafe.

 Religion & Education - the launch for the third book was at the Village School, which is still housed in the original, if radically amended, 1875 Board School whose story is told in our publication.
 We are very greatful to the children and the staff at the school for their fantastic support with this project.